-(a) Requesting Digital Certificates for authorized Certificate Holders (either persons or programmatic interfaces) that the USA has qualified through an appropriate screening process requiring confirmation that the Certificate Holder is an employee or authorized agent (including third parties) of the Market Participant.
-A Certificate Holder (including the USA) must be qualified as set forth below.
-The Market Participant shall be liable for ensuring that each of its Certificate Holder(s) meets the requirements of (i) – (v) below.
+(a) Requesting access to the MIS for authorized MIS users (either persons or programmatic interfaces) that the USA has qualified through an appropriate screening process requiring confirmation that the user is an employee or authorized agent (including third parties) of the Market Participant.
+Each user (including the USA) must be qualified as set forth below.
+The Market Participant shall be liable for ensuring that each of its MIS users meets the requirements of (i) – (v) below.

-(i) For any employee or authorized agent receiving a Digital Certificate, the Market Participant shall confirm that the employee or authorized agent satisfies reasonable background review sufficient for employment or contract with the Market Participant so as to reasonably limit threat(s) to ERCOT’s market or computer systems.
-The Market Participant may not request that Digital Certificates be issued to any employee or authorized agent that it determines, after reasonable background review, poses a threat to ERCOT’s market or computer systems.
+(i) For any employee or authorized agent receiving access to the MIS, the Market Participant shall confirm that the employee or authorized agent satisfies reasonable background review sufficient for employment or contract with the Market Participant so as to reasonably limit threat(s) to ERCOT’s market or computer systems.
+The Market Participant may not request that access to the MIS be issued to any employee or authorized agent that it determines, after reasonable background review, poses a threat to ERCOT’s market or computer systems.

-(ii) The Certificate Holder is aware of the rules and restrictions relating to the use of Digital Certificates.
+(ii) The MIS user is aware of the rules and restrictions relating to access to the MIS.

-(iii) The Certificate Holder is eligible to review and receive technology and software under applicable export control laws and regulations.
+(iii) The MIS user is eligible to review and receive technology and software under applicable export control laws and regulations.
 ERCOT shall post links to such laws and regulations on the ERCOT website.

-(iv) The Market Participant has conducted a reasonable review of the Certificate Holder and has confirmed that the Certificate Holder is not on any U.S. terrorist threat lists such as the Consolidated Screening List or the Federal Bureau of Investigation Most Wanted Terrorists List.
+(iv) The Market Participant has conducted a reasonable review of the MIS user and has confirmed that the MIS user is not on any U.S. terrorist threat lists such as the Consolidated Screening List or the Federal Bureau of Investigation Most Wanted Terrorists List.
 ERCOT will post links to relevant lists on the ERCOT website.

-(v) The Certificate Holder does not violate the conditions of use specified by the software vendor that provides the Digital Certificates for the Market Participant’s use and provided to the Certificate Holder.
+(v) The MIS user does not violate the conditions of use specified by the ERCOT-approved multi-factor authentication (MFA) vendor(s) that provide(s) access to the MIS for the Market Participant’s use and provided to the MIS user.
 ERCOT will post links to relevant conditions of use on the ERCOT website.

-(b) Requesting revocation of Digital Certificates.
-The Market Participant or USA shall request revocation of Digital Certificates by proceeding with the ERCOT Digital Certificate revocation process as described in the Digital Certificate User Guide.
-The Market Participant or USA shall request revocation of a Digital Certificate under any of the following conditions:
+(b) Requesting revocation of access to the MIS.
+The Market Participant or USA shall request revocation of access to the MIS by proceeding with the ERCOT MIS access revocation process as described in the ERCOT Identity and Access Management User Guide.
+The Market Participant or USA shall request revocation of access to the MIS under any of the following conditions:

 (i) As soon as possible but no later than three Business Days after:

-(A) A Certificate Holder ceases employment with the Market Participant; or
+(A) An MIS user ceases employment with the Market Participant; or

-(B) The Market Participant becomes aware that a Certificate Holder is changing job functions (pursuant to a reasonable process for identifying when job function changes occur) so that the Certificate Holder no longer needs the Digital Certificate;
+(B) The Market Participant becomes aware that an MIS user is changing job functions (pursuant to a reasonable process for identifying when job function changes occur) so that the MIS user no longer needs access to the MIS;

-(ii) As soon as possible, but no later than five Business Days, after the Market Participant becomes aware (pursuant to a reasonable process for identifying violations) that the Certificate Holder has violated any of the following conditions of use of a Digital Certificate:
+(ii) As soon as possible, but no later than five Business Days, after the Market Participant becomes aware (pursuant to a reasonable process for identifying violations) that the MIS user has violated any of the following conditions of access to the MIS:

 (A) Violating the requirements if any of paragraph (1)(a)(i) – (v) above;

-(B) Using the Digital Certificate for any unauthorized purpose; or
+(B) Using access to the MIS for any unauthorized purpose; or

-(C) Allowing any person other than the Certificate Holder to use the Digital Certificate.
+(C) Allowing any person other than the MIS user to access the MIS.

-(c) Managing the level of access for each Certificate Holder by assigning and maintaining Digital Certificate roles for each authorized user in accordance with the process set forth in ERCOT’s Digital Certificate user guide.
+(c) Managing the level of access for each MIS user by assigning and maintaining MIS user roles for each authorized user in accordance with the process set forth in ERCOT’s Identity and Access Management User Guide.

-(d) Requesting annual renewal of Digital Certificates.
+(d) Requesting renewal of access for MIS users, if required, in accordance with ERCOT’s Identity and Access Management User Guide.

-(e) If needed, issuing Digital Certificates for use by electronic systems not limited to servers.
+(e) If needed, issuing access to the MIS for use by electronic systems not limited to servers.